slacgismo/gismo-cloud-deploy/README.md

 #### Create EC2 bastion

+Before we start to create an EC2 instance to control EKS.
+We need set up the AWS credentials.

 Create a `.env` file with following AWS credentials: (Plase ask the progrect creator or account manager to add permission into your AWS account)

 ```bash